(originally posted April 2018, updated March 2021)

 However, some of these items could really make a difference early in the season, or later in the day, and also could allow you to travel outside of the established boot ladder, which would make you less of a sitting duck if someone higher up looses their footing.
 First, the most important…

 When the professional rangers of the Mount Washington Avalanche Center say that “long sliding falls” are a specific hazard today one would be wise to carry, and know how to use, a mountaineering axe to arrest or prevent a fall.
 This would be in hand during the ascent with your ski poles strapped to your pack (baskets up).
 While there are many models that will suit this purpose I am currently carrying the Black Diamond Raven Ultra Ice Axe which is incredibility light-weight (12 ounces) yet still has a steel head and pick.
-Lots of experienced skiers like the added flexibility of carrying a Black Diamond Whippet Pole instead of a full fledged mountaineering axe, and if snow conditions are soft enough this can be a great option.
+Lots of experienced skiers like the added flexibility of carrying a Black Diamond Whippet Pole (also available in a carbon model) instead of a full fledged mountaineering axe, and if snow conditions are soft enough this can be a great option.

 While an established boot pack might feel secure leaving the boot back or taking the path less traveled may require some traction.
 Micro-spikes might be helpful on the lower angled hiking trail below Hermit Lake (Hojo’s) but won’t cut it in 40 degree terrain.
 For snowboard boots check out the Black Diamond Neve Strap Crampons.
 For those who count ounces and wear technical touring boots my current favorite is the feather-weight Petzl Leopard LLF Crampons.